peterirlam/peterirlam/README.md

 - 📚 Studying toward Professional Scrum Master I certificate.
 - 👯 I’m looking to collaborate on any open source projects.
 <!-- - 🤔 I’m looking for help with ... -->
-💬 Ask me about anything about any of the above and I'll do my best to answer.
+- 💬 Ask me anything and I'll do my best to answer.
 <!-- - 📫 How to reach me: ... -->
 <!-- - 😄 Pronouns: ... -->
 - 📕 Favourite quote: "Cry in the dojo; laugh on the battlefield"